openstack/openstack-ansible/doc/source/user/ceph/ceilometer.rst

 You also have to configure Ceilometer to actually query radosgw.
-When your ceilometer isn’t configured to poll everything, add these pollsters to your polling.yml file:
+When your ceilometer isn't configured to poll everything, add these pollsters to your polling.yml file:

 .. code-block:: yaml